teamapps-org/ansible-collection-teamapps-general/roles/vmagent/README.md

 # VMagent

-Role to install and configure vmagent.
-Installs by using binare from Github releases.
+Role to install and configure Victoriametrics vmagent.
+Installs by using binary from Github releases.

 ## Usage Example